 omada-3

-omada-4
+omada-4 omada-5

-Step 7: Once the installation steps are completed, you can see the Omada Software controller running from the Docker container section.
+Step 7: Once the installation steps are completed, you can see the Omada Software Controller running from the Docker container section.

 omada-6

 Step 8: Open your system browser and type your NAS IP address with the Omada Controller port.
-Since the IP address of your NAS is 192.168.0.210, you can type http://192.168.0.210:8088 and press Enter to proceed with Omada login and setup.
+Since the IP address of your NAS is 192.168.0.210, you can type http://192.168.0.210:8088

-Step 9: Once you see the setup page, click the “Let’s Get Started” button and proceed with the initial setup.
-Finally, you will see the Omada Synology app running, allowing you to start using the Omada Controller on your Synology NAS like the Omada Hardware Controller.
+Step 9: Once you see the setup page, click the Let’s Get Started button and proceed with the initial setup.
+Finally, you can use the Omada Controller on your Synology NAS like the Omada Hardware Controller.

 Conclusion